Agent Agreement – Terms and Conditions

 Agents must not initiate contact with the media in respect of any matter arising in the course of their Agreement without specific approval from the Agent Supervisor.

-9.1 Performance Evaluation Criteria
+9.1 Assessment Criteria

-9.2 Audit of Records
+9.2 Review of Records

-Part Ten: Billing
+Part Ten - Billing

 10.1 Agent Remuneration